The child finds their usual routine from your very first morning.

 The family hands you a QR code

-When you arrive, or at the start of the year.
-It's a keyring, a sticker on the home-school notebook, or a card the size of a bank card slipped into the child's pencil case.
+When you arrive, or in September.
+It is a keyring, a sticker on the home school notebook, or a bank card sized card slipped into the child's pencil case.

 You scan in two minutes

 Introduction, how to help, what to avoid.
-If a term trips you up (dyspraxia, selective mutism, and so on), one tap on the word shows the definition tailored to your role.
+If a term is unfamiliar (dyspraxia, selective mutism…), one click on the word shows the definition adapted to your role.

 You work with the child, not alongside

-From the very first morning, you know where you stand.
+From the very first morning, you know where to tread.
 You avoid the triggers, you use the supports that work.
 No verbal handover to rebuild from scratch.

 Theo